 - Philanthropy should be purposeful and meaningful, but it doesn’t have be “strategic” as it is narrowly defined by some authors.
 I’ve seen effective, meaningful grantmaking based on simple plans and personal relationships, based on complex community change initiatives, and all points in between.

 - There is no one right philanthropic tool.
 Each legal structure (or lack thereof) has its advantages and disadvantages.
 And each use of philanthropic resources – general operating grants, advocacy activities, screened investments, social networks, and more – can serve a useful purpose.
 I’ve been staff, incorporator, adviser, and/or donor of many tools, new and old, and can provide first-hand insights and connections to effective practices.

 - Cash fuels social good, but doesn’t cause results.
 Real social good happens – and sustains – when people truly own the results and have the ability to attract and maintain the talent to achieve them.
-Successful philanthropy depends on networks of talented and passionate individuals – the staff of nonprofits and social enterprises, active and vocal citizens, engaged crowds of donors and advocates, parents, and others.
+Successful philanthropy depends on networks of talented and passionate individuals – the staff of nonprofits and social enterprises, active and vocal citizens, engaged crowds of donors and advocates, parents and their children, and many others.